MicrosoftDocs/customer-insights/ci-docs/data/faqs-docs-qna.md

 title: FAQ for docs-based Q&A Copilot
-description: This FAQ provides information about the AI technology used in Customer Insights - Data, along with key considerations and details about how AI is used, how it was tested and evaluated, and any specific limitations. ms.date: [Date] ms.custom:
+description: This FAQ provides information about the AI technology docs-based Q&A skill used in Customer Insights - Data, along with key considerations and details about how the capability is used, how it was tested and evaluated, and any specific limitations. ms.date: [Date] ms.custom:
   - responsible-ai-faqs